No one wants to wear their poverty.

 New clothing has the potential to boost self-esteem, encourage school attendance, and improve academic performance.

 Community and School Partners

-Currently OSB serves nine Riverside County school districts: Alvord, Corona-Norco (added in 2020-21), Jurupa, Moreno Valley, Nuview, Perris Elementary, Perris High School, Riverside and Val Verde.
+Currently OSB serves nine Riverside County school districts: Alvord, Corona-Norco (added in 2020-21), Jurupa, Moreno Valley, Nuview, Perris Elementary, Perris Union High School, Riverside and Val Verde.
 The program also partners with California School for the Deaf, Guardian Scholars (aged out foster children at UCR), Sherman Indian Institute and students from the Inspire Life Skills programs at Riverside CC and UC Riverside.

 The extraordinary support from JCPenney stores in Riverside and Moreno Valley, and Target in Corona, helps us provide students necessary clothing to help them be successful.
 Together, we are making a difference in the lives of children in Greater Riverside.

 “I am so thankful for this organization.
 You all are doing amazing things for our students.
 You uplift their spirits and make them feel special and know that they matter.”